 - A canonical GS1 Digital Link URI, as defined in this section, is distinct from a reference GS1 Digital Link URI, which is defined as any valid GS1 Digital Link URI on the id.gs1.org domain.
-The other rules above do not apply to reference GS1 Digital Link URIs. - Elsewhere in the GS1 Digital Link standards it is stated that a trailing slash, while notconformant, should be tolerated by resolvers.
-That is, a resolver should tolerate https://example.com/8003/{grai}/ even though that final / character is not allowed by the formal ABNF.
+The other rules above do not apply to reference GS1 Digital Link URIs. - The GS1-Conformant resolver standard [DL-Resolution] states that a trailing slash, while notconformant, should be tolerated by resolvers.
+That is, a resolver should tolerate https://example.com/8003/0{grai}/ even though that final / character is not allowed by the formal ABNF.
 A canonical GS1 Digital Link URI SHALL NOT include a trailing slash.